Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Long-Term Assets

-Any assets that you already have that will contribute to your business in the long-term, you should include in your start-up summary.
+Any assets that you already have that will contribute to your business in the long-term, you should include in your startup summary.

-Your business’ assets are a huge predictor of your success because of how much value they bring to the table.
+Your business assets are a huge predictor of your success because of how much value they bring to the table.
 As a result, they’re a huge reflection of how much your cleaning business is worth.

-Also, your long-term assets are important because they indicate to third party financial advisors how much your business is worth if you need to apply for grants and such.
+Also, your long-term assets are important because they indicate to third-party financial advisors how much your business is worth if you need to apply for grants and such.

-As you document your long-term assets, don’t forget to be as detailed as possible and note things like the make, year, model, cost, and etc…
+As you document your long-term assets, don’t forget to be as detailed as possible and note things like the make, year, model, cost, etc.

 Short-Term Assets